infrasonar/agentcore/README.md

 # Docker image

-The agentcore and probe collectors should be pinned to Docker image: `python:3.12.9`
+The agentcore and probe collectors should be pinned to Docker image: `python:3.12.9` _(take the pre-latest version, for example when 3.13.2 is current, take 3.13.1 as the current tag might be pushed again)_